SCIInstitute/shapeworks-cloud/README.md

 2. Run `cd swcc/examples`
 3. Run `python upload_examples.py`

-### Run Application
-1. Run `docker-compose up`
-2. Access the site, starting at http://localhost:8081/
-2. Access admin console at http://localhost:8000/admin/
-3. When finished, use `Ctrl+C`

 ### Application Maintenance
 Occasionally, new package dependencies or schema changes will necessitate maintenance.
 To non-destructively update your development stack at any time: